Joint Attention for Multi-Agent Coordination and Social Learning: Experimental Setup

 \section{Experimental Setup}

 In this section, we describe the multiagent environments, baselines and ablations used to test the effectiveness of the joint attention incentive.
 For the multi-agent environments, we not only compare agents' performance over the course of training, but also how well agents can generalize to modified versions of the environments at test time.
+All code used in our experiments is available in open-source at \url{https://github.com/google-research/google-research/tree/master/social_rl/multiagent_tfagents/joint_attention}.
+Further training hyperparamters and evaluation procedures are outlined in Appendix \ref{sec:training}.